GAHT Prescribing

 Ongoing counseling

 All transgender patients should be routinely screened for depression and gender dysphoria/gender identity issues.
 Outside referrals to mental health professionals may be required if findings are outside your scope of practice.
 Additionally, alignment with group support services may be of benefit.
-Many transgender persons have reported significant levels of depression, anxiety, social isolation and even suicidal ideation.
-Ongoing mental health therapies, throughout the transgender transition lifetime, is an important aspect of holistic care.
+Many transgender persons have reported significant levels of depression, anxiety, social isolation, and even suicidal ideation.
+Ongoing mental health therapies throughout the transgender transition lifetime are an important aspect of holistic care.

 Ask yourself...

-1. Do you currently feel your practice offers a holistic approach to care of the transgender patient?
+1. Do you currently feel your practice offers a holistic approach to caring for transgender patients?
 If not, what additional services could be added?

 Resources (Legal, Social, Community, Surgical)